mark-akturatech/archon-c64/README.md

 Each file will implement a separate namespace.

-Code and labels that are not used outside of the file will be wrapped in a private namespace wihtin the file.
+Code and labels that are not used outside of the file will be wrapped in a private namespace within the file.

 ### Multiple Use Memory